Lloyd Bloch

-Nefarius (Lloyd Bloch), previously known as Moonstone, is a supervillain appearing in American comic books published by Marvel Comics.
+Lloyd Bloch, also known as Moonstone and Nefarius, is a supervillain appearing in American comic books published by Marvel Comics.

 Publication history

 The character first appeared in Captain America #169 (1974) and was created by writers Steve Englehart and Mike Friedrich and artist Sal Buscema.

 Fictional character biography

 Lloyd Bloch is an agent of the second Secret Empire, who intend to discredit Captain America and take his place as America's "symbolic" hero.
-The Empire had previously damaged Captain America's reputation by accusing him of vigilantism and framing him for the death of small-time criminal the Tumbler.
-Empowered by a lunar stone, he becomes Moonstone and battles Captain America before being defeated and arrested.
-Subsequently, his psychiatrist, Karla Sofen, steals his stone and becomes the second Moonstone.
+The Empire had previously damaged Cap's reputation by accusing him of vigilantism and framing him for the death of small-time criminal Tumbler.
+Bloch, utilizing an alien stone recovered from the Moon, becomes known as Moonstone and poses as a superhero.
+During the Secret Empire's "attack" on the White House, Moonstone claims that he could not defeat their plans, intending to discourage resistance from the public.
+Moonstone is subsequently exposed and stopped by Captain America while Falcon, Cyclops, and Marvel Girl take out the rest of the Empire's soldiers.
+Bloch's psychiatrist, Dr. Karla Sofen, manipulates him into giving up his stone, then takes it for herself and becomes the second Moonstone.

-Bloch later resurfaces, now possessing ionic powers similar to those of Wonder Man and known as Nefarius.
-He kidnaps Sofen and plans to kill her in revenge before being killed by Count Nefaria, who drains his energy.
+Bloch later resurfaces with ionic powers similar to those of Wonder Man.
+Now known as Nefarius, he claims to be the son of Count Nefaria.
+Nefarius captures Sofen and plans to kill her in revenge, but is stopped by Sofen and sent to the Vault.
+Bloch is later killed by Nefaria, who drains him of energy.